sagelabs/standards/blockchain/fundamentals/distinguish-and-analyze-blockchain-components.md

 1. Analyze the cryptographic concepts on which blockchains run
 2. Distinguish between blocks of different blockchains
 3. Distinguish between transaction-based and account-based model
+4. Identify the high-level components that form a blockchain
 ---